5 steps to bring DevX automation to your company

 Conclusion

-Getting platform engineering right isn't as easy as you might have thought.
-But with the right mindset, you can get significant improvements in developer experience.
+I hope this blog helped you understand the whole platform engineering vs DevOps paradigm better.
+With the right mindset towards Platform Engineering you can get significant improvements in developer experience.
 Read about one of our customers, monday.com, who saw a 50% boost in developer productivity by focusing on the right problems to solve!

-I hope this blog helped you provide a good starting point in your journey of becoming a better platform engineer.
-But it's crucial to understand that this philosophy is not an isolated concept.
+It's crucial to understand that this philosophy is not an isolated concept.
 Rather, it forms the foundation upon which the core tenets of platform engineering are built.
 The principles that guide exceptional platform engineering are, in essence, an extension and deepening of this customer-focused mindset.

 Platform Engineering (3 Part Series)

-2. Platform Engineering Best Practices
+2. Platform Engineering Roadmap: Best Practices You Need To Know

 Arsh SharmaDeveloper Experience Engineer / Emojiologist 😜View all posts